The Geography of Open Source Software: Evidence from GitHub: Analysis and Results

 \rowcolors{2}{white}{white}

 One distinguishing aspect of OSS, compared to many other kinds of knowledge-intense activities, is that OSS outputs are essentially public goods - goods that can be used by anyone.
-Though a thorough review of the economics of OSS \cite{lerner2002some,sahay2019free} and individual motivations for contributing \cite{bessen2006open} is beyond the scope of this article, we do expect that OSS activity will be higher where people are more inclined to contribute to public goods.
+Though a thorough review of the economics of OSS \cite{lerner2002some,sahay2019free} and individual motivations for contributing \cite{gerosa2021shifting} is beyond the scope of this article, we do expect that OSS activity will be higher where people are more inclined to contribute to public goods.
 For instance, people living in areas with high levels of generalized trust, that is to say where individuals are more likely to report that in general ``most people can be trusted'', are known to be more likely to contribute to public goods \cite{rothstein2005all}.
 We use data from the most recent wave of the World Values Survey to measure this concept of generalized trust \cite{haerpferm}.
 Another feature of countries that strongly correlates with individual propensity to contribute to public goods is quality of government.
 We therefore also relate OSS outcomes to the Index of Public Integrity (IPI), a measure of the quality of public institutions in a country \cite{mungiu2016measuring}.

 Lastly, we consider the overall economic focus and specialization of a country.
 As noted before, oil-producing states seem to have fewer OSS contributors relative to their economic development.
-The extent to which countries specialize in more complex, coordination-intensive industries, and in particular in software-adjacent fields, likely correlates significantly with OSS activity.
-To capture the former, we consider the Economic Complexity Index (ECI) \cite{hidalgo2021economic}, a measure of the sophistication of a country's export profile.
-To measure the latter, we use a count the number of academic research preprints on AI/deep-learning published by each country in the last decade \cite{klinger2021deep}.
+The extent to which countries specialize in more complex, coordination-intensive industries likely correlates significantly with OSS activity.
+To capture this aspect, we consider the Economic Complexity Index (ECI) \cite{hidalgo2021economic}, a measure of the sophistication of a country's export profile.
+To measure national sophistication in a frontier and software-adjacent field, we use a count the number of academic research preprints on AI/deep-learning published by each country in the last decade \cite{klinger2021deep}.